-RESOURCING EFFICIENCY AND WASTE CONTROL
+AND WASTE CONTROL

 The depletion of natural resources and the irresponsible disposal of materials are major threats to our ecosystems' wellbeing.
 There are many points across the supply chain where responsible use of resources and strict waste control play an important role in helping us manage this impact.
-To that end, multiple initiatives and policies come into play as we steer away from casual use of materials, and toward innovative, environmentally friendly practices.
+To that end, multiple initiatives and policies come into play as we steer away from casual use of materials and toward innovative, environmentally friendly practices.
 These practices are closely monitored by key parties responsible for advancing our ESG agenda, as outlined under our strategy.

 Being an FMCG producer, our waste extends beyond the manufacturing cycle and to our product packaging and how consumers choose to dispose of it.
-We assume responsibility over this fact with limitations, because we are unable to control the behaviors of end consumers but do everything we can to guide them towards responsible practices.
+We assume responsibility over this fact with limitations, because we are unable to control the behaviors of end consumers but do everything we can to guide them toward responsible practices.

-If stakeholders have grievances to report on improper marketing and labeling, they can get in touch through direct messaging any of the company's digital platform accounts; email; hotline, or our WhatsApp number, all published on our website.
+If stakeholders have grievances to report on improper marketing and labeling, they can get in touch through direct messaging any of the company's digital platform accounts, email, hotline, or our WhatsApp number, all of which are published on our website.
 Internal stakeholders are asked to raise any concerns with their heads of department, who immediately follow investigation and assessment protocols.

 Our first prong here is closely monitoring and ensuring that our resources are being used responsibly and with waste minimization in mind, bringing our manufacturing practices under review to determine areas for improvement.
-The second prong comes with adopting "We monitor, report on, and manage our resourcing and waste management efforts to decrease wasted raw materials, encourage responsible disposal of our packages, and promote circular economy practices "

-sensible waste disposal techniques that minimize hazards to the environment and to people exposed to this waste at any point of its lifecycle.
-The final prong addresses methods used to either reutilize this waste or upgrade it to a biodegradable nature that does not harm the environment even when disposed of.
+The second prong comes with adopting sensible waste disposal techniques that minimize hazards to the environment and to people exposed to this waste at any point of its lifecycle.
+The final prong addresses methods used to either re-utilize this waste or upgrade it to a biodegradable nature that does not harm the environment even when disposed of.